 Therefore, building deep networks by accumulating layers of neurons would not add to the complexity the network is able to model.
-In order to model non-linear functions up to a great complexity, non-linearity layers are needed.
+In order to model non-linear functions up to a great complexity, non-linearity layers in-between linear layers are thus needed.
 Common non-linearity layers are Rectified Linear Unit (ReLU) $(y = \max(0, x))$, leaky ReLU, TanH, among others.

-Additionally, functions such as ReLU insert zeros in numerous dimensions of vectors.
+Moreover, functions such as ReLU allow to insert zeros in numerous dimensions of vectors.
 This serves the stabilisation of gradients during the optimisation and has an effect of sparsity enhancement (latent representations lie in lower-rank manifolds).